BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience-part-1.md

 Or "They don't sue each other at the metaphorical drop of a hat".
 But that's not it.</p>

 <p>The real thing is the ancient Roman practice of human sacrifice through bloodsport at The Colosseum.
-An estimated 400,000 people were murdered at The Colosseum in Rome, over the course of about 350 years, every one surrounded by an enthusiastic crowd.
+An estimated 400,000 people were murdered at The Colosseum in Rome, over the course of about 350 years.
-Imagine getting up bright and early to see a gladiator fight.
+Every one was surrounded by an enthusiastic crowd.
-Your friends and family are super excited.
-Today's the big day.</p>
+It was considered completely normal.</p>

 <p>Socially-accepted human sacrifice like that is a practice so culturally distant that it feels otherworldly.</p>